GabeKagan/EU4-Omega-Mod/README.md

 A mod for Europa Universalis IV that turns a random AI country into a ridiculously overpowered endboss.

 Currently gold!
-(1.01).
-Most basic functionality has been implemented, but there's always room for further improvement.
-1.01 adds compatibility with Mare Nostrum (1.16) and makes minor general improvements.
+(1.02).
+Most intended functionality has been implemented, but there's always room for further improvement.
+1.02 is a minor compatibility patch for EU4 1.17

 A list of the most important planned changes follows: